Priyankaakrish/Dlithe-Internship---Python-and-Datascience/README.md

 The dataset https://www.kaggle.com/datasets/rupals/gpu-runtime

-*1. *Experiment with various parameters for linear and logistic regression (e.g. learning rate ∝) and report on your findings as how the error/accuracy varies for train and test sets with varying these parameters.
+1.Experiment with various parameters for linear and logistic regression (e.g. learning rate ∝) and report on your findings as how the error/accuracy varies for train and test sets with varying these parameters.
 Plot the results.
 Report the best values of the parameters.

 2. Experiment with various thresholds for convergence for linear and logistic regression.
 Plot error results for train and test sets as a function of threshold and describe how varying the threshold affects error.
 Pick your best threshold and plot train and test error (in one figure) as a function of number of gradient descent iterations.